Drug information provided by: Micromedex

 Be careful not to tear the patch or make any holes in it.
 Damage to a patch may allow fentanyl to pass into your skin too quickly.
 This can cause an overdose.

 Apply the patch to a dry, flat skin area on your upper arm, chest, or back.
 Choose a place where the skin is not very oily and is free of scars, cuts, burns, or irritation.
-Do not apply this medicine to areas that have received radiation therapy.
+Do not apply this medicine to areas that have received radiation treatment.

 The patch will stay in place better if it is applied to an area with little or no hair.
 If you need to apply the patch to a hairy area, you may first clip the hair with scissors, but do not shave it off.